-There is no legislation or regulation in place which governs corporate social responsibility in the U.A.E. or in the DIFC.
-However, in recent years, corporate social responsibility programmes have started to make an appearance in the U.A.E. although they are less prevalent then in many other jurisdictions.
+There is no legislation or regulation in place which governs corporate social responsibility in the UAE or in the DIFC.
+However, in recent years, corporate social responsibility programmes have started to make an appearance in the UAE, although they are less prevalent than in many other jurisdictions.